 The children will be able to select a wide range of punctuation and organisational devices to match the genre and enhance meaning.
 Children will write across many genres from diaries to biographies; poems to reports.

 Spelling and Handwriting

-Spelling is taught following a dyslexic friendly, no-nonsense spelling programme which follows a similar lesson structure (see below) to that of our phonics programme.
-It is taught within blocks of five sessions over a two week period which include handwriting practise.
+Spelling is taught following a dyslexia friendly, No-Nonsense spelling programme which follows a similar lesson structure (see below) to that of our phonics programme.
+It is taught within blocks of five sessions over a two week period which includes handwriting practise.

 Handwriting is of great importance at The Alderton Junior School.
 Children take pride in their work and are always striving to better their presentation in all lessons.
 Our expectation is of joined, neat handwriting across the whole school.
 Children begin year three with a pencil and are expected to be writing in a neat, joined fashion, with a pen by the end of the year.
 This ensures they enter year four writing with a pen, ready to develop their stamina of neat, joined handwriting.

 As well as weekly handwriting lessons, we celebrate handwriting every Friday in our achievement assembly with a 'Handwriting Hero'.
 This is a popular award that is accredited to children who have made a significant improvement in their handwriting or to those that are consistently working to a high standard of presentation in all of their books.
 Their work is then displayed for the week on our 'Handwriting Hero' display.

 Miss Daisy West